build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

 For a deep dive on automating incident responses refer to AWS Prescriptive Guidance [here](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/automate-incident-response-and-forensics.html).

 ## Conclusion

 By taking a proactive approach to incident management, businesses can minimize the impact of security incidents and ensure that they are prepared to handle any situation that may arise.
 Businesses that are successful learn from each incident to drive positive changes and build a culture of ownership.
 As Amazon’s CTO Werner Vogels says “Everything fails all the time”; organizations that practice their failure response are better equipped than the ones that are surprised by it.
+Learn more about topics covered in this blog by visiting the following links: 1/[Observability Best Practices](https://aws-observability.github.io/observability-best-practices/), [2/Control Planes and Data Planes](https://docs.aws.amazon.com/whitepapers/latest/advanced-multi-az-resilience-patterns/control-planes-and-data-planes.html), and [3/Key Performance Indicators](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar/ops_operations_health_measure_ops_goals_kpis.html).